alanszlosek/voxeling/README.markdown

 * Multiplayer, with maxogden, substack and viking skins
 * Block creation and destruction (batch operations via click-and-drag)
 * Jumping and flying
-* First-person, over-shoulder, third person camera views (these need some love, though)
+* First-person, third person camera views
 * Building materials and material picker dialog
-* Gamepad support (80% complete)
+* Gamepad support (90% complete)
 * Adjustable draw distance (change it according to your GPU speed and memory)
 * World state is saved to files or mysql (install mysql npm module)